Never miss an important update |

 Opportunities are Infinite

-The ownership any asset can be divided into present and future.
+The ownership of any asset can be divided into present and future.
 The future interest is termed remainder.
-A homeowner can deliver a deed to include a clause of reserving rights to his assets for the remainder of their life where they can donate, bargain or sell future interest to a grantee that is identified in the deed.
-Even after granting the rights, the grantor holds rights and they are called the life tenants or the present owners.
+A homeowner can deliver a deed to include a clause reserving rights to his assets for the remainder of their life where they can donate, bargain or sell the future interest to a grantee identified in the deed.

-A life interest is an exempt asset (in certain conditions) and it does not form part of a trust.
-It is granted to a person under a will that also establishes a testamentary trust that not an asset but rather an asset of the person to whom it is granted.
+A life interest is an exempt asset (in certain conditions) and does not form part of a trust.
+It is granted to a person under a will that also establishes a testamentary trust that is not an asset but rather an asset of the person to whom it is granted.

-In order to have a deductible contribution, a taxpayer must contribute the entire interest in the assets (a partial rate is generally not deductible.)
+To have a deductible contribution, a taxpayer must contribute the entire interest in the assets (a partial rate is generally not deductible.)

 Various articles related to tenancy reference and investment strategies define the qualified conservation contribution that can be used exclusively for conservation purposes.

-The person has certain rights but he/she does not have any responsibilities towards the life tenant but such a provision is created in order to protect personal rights and preserve the rights for one's heirs where he/ she should ensure that the life tenant does not destroy damage the possessions.
-They should maintain, pay the taxes, ensure the mortgage is paid and keep the asset insured.
+The person has certain rights, but they do not have any responsibilities towards the life tenant.
+Still, such a provision is created to protect personal rights and preserve the rights of one's heirs, where they should ensure that the life tenant does not damage the possessions.

 Impact investing in real estate is a growing trend with...